-With more than 400 square miles of surface area, 70 islands, and 120 miles of trolling possibilities, anglers visiting the Lake Champlain Region will never get bored with the possibilities.
-Not only do they have to grapple with which section of water they want to hit, they also have to decide which species to target; the options are never-ending.
+With more than 400 square miles of surface area, 70 islands, and 120 miles of trolling possibilities, anglers visiting the Lake Champlain Region will never get bored with the possibilities on Lake Champlain itself.
+Not only do they have to grapple with which section of water they want to hit, they also have to decide which species to target; the options are never-ending!
 Flanked to the west by the Adirondack Mountains of New York and to the east by the Green Mountains of Vermont, Lake Champlain holds numerous state records for many species.
 Thanks to a reciprocal license agreement between the states, anglers needn't worry about state lines beneath the waves in the main or south regions of the lake, which are below the Lake Champlain Bridge.
+The Region is also home to many streams, rivers, and other lakes or ponds that are excellent for fishing.

-Lake Champlain is one of the largest freshwater lakes in the U.S. Pick up a copy of the latest NYS Department of Environmental Conservation Official Regulations Guide at the Lake Champlain Visitors Center, or where you purchase your New York state fishing license.
+Lake Champlain is one of the largest freshwater lakes in the United States.
+Pick up a copy of the latest NYS Department of Environmental Conservation Official Regulations Guide at the Lake Champlain Visitors Center, or where you purchase your New York state fishing license.

 First class for bass